tomekc/DZNEmptyDataSet/README.md

 This library has been designed in a way where you won't need to extend UITableView or UICollectionView class.
 It will still work when using UITableViewController or UICollectionViewController.
 By just conforming to DZNEmptyDataSetSource & DZNEmptyDataSetDelegate, you will be able to fully customize the content and appearance of the empty states for your application.

+### Changes by @tomekc

+* Allow setting border of the button
+* Button is now centered and not spanning across width of the screen

 ## Installation